lydiandy/vast/README.md

 **NOTE:**

-**the vast will follow the newest version of V, If you meet error,please update the V source code from:https://github.com/vlang/v**
+**vast will follow the newest version of V. If you run into an error, please update your version of V by running `v up`.**

 ## Installation